 — the PHY has received a PHYTXSTART. request from the MAC entity

-— the PLCP has issued PMD.TX STATUS.request if the MIB variable dot11MgmtOptionLocationTODEnabled is set to true and the TXVECTOR parameter TIME_OF_DEPARTURE_REQUESTED in PHY-TXSTART.request(TXVECTOR) exists and is set to true, and
+— the PLCP has issued PMD.TX STATUS.request if the MIB variable dot11MgmtOptionLocationTODEnabled is set to true and the TXVECTOR parameter TIME_OF_DEPARTURE_REQUESTED in PHY-TXSTART.request(TXVECTOR) is set to true, and

 — the PHY is ready to begin accepting outgoing data octets from the MAC.